Conrad O'Brien-ffrench: Return to Secret Service

-Conrad provided intelligence on Nazi occultism and the build up of German forces in preparation for World War II.
-On Friday, 11 March 1938, Conrad received a message from an Austrian living near the Austrian/German border, reporting that German forces were advancing from Bad Tölz and Rosenheim towards the Austrian border.
+O'Brien-ffrench provided intelligence on Nazi occultism and the build up of German forces in preparation for World War II.
+On Friday, 11 March 1938, he received a message from an Austrian living near the Austrian–German border, reporting that German forces were advancing from Bad Tölz and Rosenheim towards the Austrian border.
 The timeliness of this information is critical to political and military manoeuvres.
-Knowing this, Conrad used the most expedient method available to transmit the message, phoning the report directly to London, even though it exposed his cover.
+Knowing this, O'Brien-ffrench used the most expedient method available to transmit the message, phoning the report directly to London, even though it exposed his cover.
 He was told that this was the first news received from Allied capitals reporting the advance.
-Conrad continued to receive confirmations of the advance throughout the day.
+He continued to receive confirmations of the advance throughout the day.
 Through his local contacts he was able to warn residents, giving many in danger time to quickly pack and flee—saving lives.
 The ease of travel quickly changed, and by the next morning Gestapo officials were ripping soles from passengers' shoes in search of money and incriminating documents.
 At 9 a.m., Saturday morning, 12 March, a large force of German troops entered Kitzbühel, with another at Mittenwald to occupy Innsbruck and the country west as far as the Arlberg Pass.